ABC Behavior Chart

 How does this ABC Behavior Chart work?

-Step Two: Set specifications
+Step 2: Set specifications

 Though it is possible to observe and analyze several behaviors simultaneously or in multiple settings, it's recommended that you focus on one of either at a time.
+Observing the same behavior in different settings is crucial to identifying patterns and understanding the triggers.
 This will help you pinpoint better the antecedent or trigger of that behavior.
+Additionally, it will help the practitioner you will consult or collaborate with to develop a more specific program and, consequently, be more effective in addressing and managing that behavior.

-Step Three: Observe and note down
+Step 3: Observe and note down

+Once you've specified the setting or behavior, note down the date and time you will observe the child, then proceed to fill out the ABCs on the template.
 One tip when noting down is to utilize bullet points and take note of unbiased observations.
 Remember to be as detailed as possible.

-Step Four: Review notes
+Step 4: Review notes

-Step Five: Organize
+Step 5: Organize

-Step Six: Schedule the next session
+Step 6: Schedule the next session

 ABC Behavior Chart example (sample)